BenEarle/SYSC3303-Project/README_IT3.txt

 ===========================================================================================================
 # Responsibilities
 -----------------------------------------------------------------------------------------------------------
-  Ben Croskery     ->
+  Ben Croskery     -> Testing and utility scripts.
-  Ben Earle        ->
-  Dillon Verhaeghe ->
-  Patrick Perron   ->
-  Shane Corrigan   ->
+  Ben Earle        -> Typed for group programing Dillon Verhaeghe -> Research and design for err code 1 Patrick Perron   -> Research and design for err code 2 Shane Corrigan   -> Research and design for err code 3

 ===========================================================================================================
 # Decisions